-Of the different ways by which we can centre our lives in the Supreme, the way of devotion, the bhakti $m\bar{a}rga$ is accessible to the poor and the illiterate, to the high and the low.
-It is the path of devotion to God and submission to his will.
+is the path of devotion to God and submission to his will.
 The principal centre of spiritual life is the heart.
 By inward prayer, we enable the heart to participate in the union with God.
 To be a Muslim is to submit to the will of God, to be guided by universal purpose, not selfish interest.
 By devotion and prayer we attain a state of mind in which we become detached from everything pertaining to the world and are directly united with God.
 Bhakti includes faith and love.

 The invocation of the Divine Name is a part of the spiritual movement of bhakti.
-The Hindu Japa, the Buddhist buddhānusmṛti and the Muslim dhikr refer to the invocation of the Divine Name.
+The Hindu Japa, the Buddhist buddhānusmrti and the Muslim dhikr refer to the invocation of the Divine Name.
 For the Jews, "The name of the Lord is a strong tower; the righteous runneth into it and is safe."
 The prophet Joel says: "Whosoever shall call on the name of the Lord shall be delivered."
 "The Name of Jesus," says St. Bernard, "is not only light; it is also nourishment.
 All food is too dry to be assimilated by the soul if it is not first flavoured by this condiment; it is too insipid unless this salt relieves its tastelessness.
 I have no taste for thy writings, if I cannot read this Name there; no taste for thy discourse, if I do not hear it resounding therein.
 It is honey for my mouth, melody for my ears, joy for my heart, but it is also medicine.
 Does any one among you feel overcome with sadness?
 Let him then taste Jesus in his mouth and heart, and behold how, before the light of His Name, all clouds vanish and the sky again becomes serene.
 Has one among you allowed himself to be led into a fault, and is he experiencing the temptation of despair?
 Let him invoke the Name of the Life and the Life will restore him."
-Gandhi Rāmdhūn assumes that God bestows his grace on those who invoke his name with utter faith and sincerity.
+10 Gandhi's Rāmdhūn assumes that God bestows his

+Sermon 15 on the Song of Songs. grace on those who invoke his name with utter faith and sincerity.